 - 100% of Grade 12 whose parents participate in the programme pass, and at least 60% of these learners obtain a Bachelor Level pass, 50% of learners are accepted into Rhodes or another tertiary institution and 20% are accepted into GMS with a view to being able to qualify for Rhodes the following year.

-- Parents will co-manage the support programme for their children helping to organise where they can e.g. parent volunteers with make lunch (sandwiches) for the pupils on Saturday for tutorial sessions
+- Parents will co-manage the support programme for their children helping to organise where they can e.g. parent volunteers will make lunch (sandwiches) for the pupils on Saturday for tutorial sessions

 - 90% Parent attendance at the culmination career day and university application process